2.1 Identifying Information

 The U.S. citizenship and personal identity requirement applies to all children applying for or receiving services from a Medicaid funded program which includes the Katie Beckett Program and the Children's Long-Term Support Waivers.
 The Family Support Program (FSP), Community Options Program (COP) and MH Wrap Around programs do not require citizenship and identity documentation.
 The Comprehensive Community Services (CCS) program requires participants to be Medicaid recipients prior to service provision so United States citizenship and personal identity will have already been verified through their application to Medicaid.

-For more information regarding these procedures, refer to DHS Operational Memo 07-69 Citizenship and Identification Requirements Final Rule Summary (PDF) and the Acceptable Citizenship and ID Documentation list located at the end of this Module.
+For more information regarding these procedures, refer to the DHS Medicaid Eligibility Handbook, section 7.2, and the Acceptable Citizenship and ID Documentation list located at the end of this Module.

 Screeners must refer to this memo and related charts for clarification on specific, acceptable documentation.
 In addition, each program for which the CLTS FS determines functional eligibility must adhere to its own citizenship and identity regulations.